 I'm a Professor and Head of the Rural Health School at La Trobe University and live and work in Bendigo, central Victoria (Australia).
 I am a registered psychologist and qualified originally in speech pathology.
-Both disciplines strongly inform my research, as does my seven years working in public health research and teaching.
+Both disciplines strongly inform my research, as does my seven years working in public health research and teaching, and seven years as coordinator of a postgraduate program for primary and secondary teachers, concerning high prevalence mental health problems.

 My research passion is communication competence - primarily as this pertains to vulnerability in early life.
 I am particularly interested in the interface between education and health - two paradigms that need to "talk to each other" in both schools and hospitals, though they sometimes lack a common language with which to communicate.